Lumi-supercomputer/lumi-userguide/docs/storage/index.md

 When a storage space is marked as expandable, it means that you can request more space if needed.

+!!! failure "Data rentention policies not active"

+    Scratch automatic cleaning is not active at the moment.
+Please remove the files that are no longer needed by your project on a regular basis if you don't want to run out of TB-hours.

 ## Billing

 Storage is billed by volume as well as time.
 The billing units are TB-hours.
 For